alexeymt/ICP-ShipShip/README.md

-# Ship Ship
+# ShipShip

 ## Description of Project

-Ship Ship - matching and wedding ICP project.
+ShipShip - matching and wedding ICP project.

-We have 2 canisters realized:
+We have 2 canisters implemented:

 1. wedding canister - this is an analog of the backend.
 This canister stores all weddings and information about each wedding.
 The following info: names, principals (this is Internet ID for DApp), wedding date, wedding id, current wedding status (just paired/married) There are two operations on this canister - match into a couple and agree to marry.